Eman-Wagih/EPFL-final-project/README.md

 you can display all pets available for adoption and you can put your pet for adoption and delete it after it has been adopted.

 ## Prerequisites
-Did you add any additional modules that someone needs to install (for instance anything in Python that you `pip install-ed`)?
+Did you add any additional modules that someone needs to install? you need to install Flask.
-Flask.

 ## Project Checklist
 - [x] It is available on GitHub.